eauwmadison/eauw.org/README.md

-# Effective Altruism UW–Madison Website
+# Effective Altruism UW&ndash;Madison Website

-An Effective Altruism website built with Next.js.
+An effective altruism website built with Next.js.
 Browse through a [live demo](https://excited-skunk.cloudvent.net/).
 Any other EA organizations are welcome to use this template.

 This site is based on the "Justice" template made by [CloudCannon](https://cloudcannon.com/).